The Camino de Santiago in a Million Easy Steps

 Background

 Fitness: I’m in decent shape for a 30-year-old, although I normally avoid cardio whenever possible.
-I can count on one hand the number of “hikes” I had done in life before the Camino, each of which lasted well under an hour.
+I can count on one hand the number of hikes I had done in life before the Camino, each of which lasted well under an hour.

 Language: I studied Spanish for a couple years at an American high school and completed the Duolingo course in 2013 but never had much occasion to use Spanish in real life.
 A little knowledge went a long way while traveling through rural Spain, although I also met some pilgrims who seemed to get along fine speaking only English.

 Route: I took the French Way (Camino francés), the most popular and historically important one of the many established Camino routes.
-After giving serious thought to the more scenic Northern Way (Camino del Norte), I chose the French Way for its cultural significance—the world offers plenty of options beyond the Camino if you’re mainly interested in sightseeing.
+After giving serious thought to the more scenic Northern Way (Camino del Norte), I chose the French Way for its cultural significance—the world offers plenty of options beyond the Camino if you’re mainly interested in natural beauty.

 Religion: I’m quite familiar with Catholicism but not religious myself.
 According to the Pilgrim’s Reception Office, over half of all pilgrims make the trip for non-religious reasons.